Our Australian Christmas Gin

 “I found the exact recipe when I was cleaning out some boxes a few years back, and thought it’d be fun to start doing it with my girls every year.

-The first time ’round Viv was our chief measurer and in charge of the playlist (Taylor got a decent run).
-She’s was meticulous, down to the last currant.
+The first time ’round Viv was our chief measurer and in charge of the playlist (T Swift got a decent run).
+She was meticulous, down to the last currant.

 Lizie was our stirrer (quite appropriate) and literally got her hands dirty – not sure she knows we have a sink because I was chipping dried pudding mix off various furniture for weeks afterwards.

 And then we had Alice, because no Christmas pudding day is complete without a supervisor (or heckler), so she talked some good game and was enthusiastic in offering advice on something she knew nothing about.

 And Leah and I cleaned up the mess!
 Our kitchen looked like Santa’s reindeer had eaten the mushrooms near the back shed…

 But even as I was buying all the ingredients at the shops (mixed peel, oranges, dried fruit), I just kept thinking how well it would all distill.
 And with juniper having such a great pine needle character to begin with, it just started to make sense really quickly.”

 So Cam distilled the Christmas puddings by putting them in the botanical basket of a still and distilling a base of juniper, cinnamon, star anise, coriander seed and angelica over the top of them.

 He was also working on a gin aged in 125-year-old ex-Grants Whisky barrels that stored Rutherglen Muscat for 80 years, which he blended with the pudding gin.
 To finish, he added a slight tweak of Rutherglen Classic Muscat to round out the palate with a touch of richness.